 Larry is lifelong resident of Washtenaw County, and grew up on a 180 acre Sesquicentennial family farm in Sylvan Township that is being protected though a conservation easement with Washtenaw County Parks and Recreation.
 He and his wife Stephanie also own an adjacent 10-acre parcel that is protected under a conservation easement with Legacy Land Conservancy.

-Larry has worked in building material distribution for over 42 years, currently as Regional Pricing Manager for Allied Building Products.
+At the end of 2018, Larry retired after 44 years in the building material distribution business.
 He has a passion for farming and gardening.
 Larry and Stephanie live in Sharon Township where they proudly grow most of the food they use at home, including honey, fruit, vegetables, poultry meat, and eggs.
+He also operates a small poultry business called Old Brick Farm, LLC, selling meat and eggs to local restaurants and to the public.
 Larry has a particular interest in helping landowners preserve and retain ownership of farmland that has been in their family for generations.
-He also serves on the St. Louis Center Community Advisory Council in Chelsea.
+He also serves as Sexton for St. Mary Catholic Church’s Mt Olivet Cemetery in Chelsea, as well as Sexton for Sylvan Township’s Maple Grove Cemetery.

 After graduating from the University of Michigan, Karen spent time in Vermont attending grad school and living in a rural setting.
 She became interested in village government and land use as a volunteer in the village of Hinesburg, Vermont.
 Moving to Michigan some years later, she wanted to live in a similar setting and she and her husband found a home and some acreage on Scio Church Rd.
 Within a few years she joined the Lodi Township Planning Commission after successfully organizing to prevent both an asphalt plant and then a landfill from going into an abandoned gravel pit.
 She spent 19 years on Lodi’s Commission and then several years on the Washtenaw County Planning Commission with a few as Chair.